BibliothecaDAO/master-scroll/docs/game/resources.md

 #### How do I harvest Resources?

 Resources accrue every day cycle within the game.
 Once your harvest your resources they will appear in your Iron bank.
-All Resources are tokens and can be traded.
+All Resources are tokens and can be traded on the AMM.

 #### Resource accrual cap